smatsmats/r_public/README.md

 Work to do:
 - refactor making maps
+- redo maps using something snazzy like leaflet for interactive maps
 - clean-up warnings from map making (probably suppressing wanrings on duplicating projections)
 - add more tests
 - clean-up or remove vaccination data
+- built_all_states - make wa_and to be more generic
+- pull all of the configuration of making graphs and maps out and put in separate file.  maybe even make it explicit configuration.